-2.1.2.
-Rate of transmission: attack rates, explosiveness, infectiousness, and contagiousness
+II.a.2.
+Rate of Transmission: Attack Rates, Explosiveness, Infectiousness, and Contagiousness

 The speed with which a disease spreads directly impacts the difficulty of containing it.
-Indeed, it is these transmissibility-related features that account for many of the public health measures seen in response to the current crisis-some, such as early international travel restrictions, which tried to contain a disease that in many countries was already being spread locally via community transmission; and some, such as stay-at-home orders and mask-wearing, which have been more effective in slowing transmission once it was too late for a containment strategy to be tenable.
+Indeed, it is these transmissibility-related features that account for many of the public health measures seen in response to the current crisis-some, such as early international travel restrictions, which tried to contain a disease that in many countries was already being spread locally via community transmission; and some, such as stay-athome orders, which have been more effective in slowing transmission once it was too late for a containment strategy to be tenable.
 High attack rates and explosiveness (multiple cases appearing in a short time span) make it hard to stay ahead of a disease.
 These characteristics are functions of a disease's infectiousness and contagiousness: its ability to spread from person to person.
-COVID-19 is transmitted by respiratory droplets and aerosols produced when an infected person coughs or sneezes.
-This has led to COVID-19 having a daunting rate of transmission, with early estimates of a basic reproductive rate of between 4 and 9 (Sanche et al., 2020).
-As a point of reference, these transmission numbers are akin to those seen for past SARS, polio, mumps, yellow fever, and 1918 influenza outbreaks (see Fig. 2).
-The economic history of these pandemics thus provides a guide for what we might expect from the COVID health crisis.
-For contrast, the economic history of measles-which presents far higher transmission rates, with estimates of basic reproductive rates greater than 10 (Guerra et al., 2017)-offers a sense of how much worse things could be.
+COVID-19 is primarily spread from person to person, transmitted by respiratory droplets produced when an infected person coughs or sneezes.
+This has led to COVID-19 having a daunting rate of transmission, with early estimates of a basic reproductive rate of between 4 and 9 (Sanche et al., 2020).8 As a point of reference, these transmission numbers are akin to those seen for past SARS, polio, mumps, yellow fever, and 1918 influenza outbreaks (see Figure 1).
+The economic history of these pandemics thus may provide a guide for what we might expect from COVID-19.
+For contrast, the economic history of measles-which presents far higher transmission rates, with estimates of basic reproductive rates greater than 10 (Guerra et al., 2017)-offers some sense of how much worse things could be.